 “I am thankful that I was introduced to Mr. Collier.
 This partnership has allowed me to let him know of surveys for plans that may affect students or create an opportunity such as this, and he has been sharing events being conducted by the ENACT group.
 I am hopeful that this communication continues beyond my time with the EAC,” Gladfelter commented.

 Overall, volunteering as a student outside of school can provide countless opportunities, and all it takes is reaching out to local organizations.
-This reaching out can put students one step ahead of their peers in meeting new people and filling out college applications, all while doing something good for your community.
+This reaching out can put students one step ahead of their peers in meeting new people and filling out college applications, all while doing something good for their community.

 “Whether volunteering at Manna on Main Street, at our Public Library, park cleanups, stream bank planting, and other events; volunteering can provide anyone with chances to work alongside professionals in a certain field that may be of interest.
 This also can provide valuable experience for the future.
 But more importantly, we hope there is a bigger sense of pride that is achieved when you know that you have had a positive impact in your community,” stated Gladfelter.